A local amusement park is seeing its last days

 We always want to understand why it’s there

 Consequently, his decision changed the times by sending the clear message to people “You can always bring music.”
-You may not believe it, but people believed music was something to enjoy at home with audio equipment.
+You may not believe it, but people once believed music was something to enjoy at home with audio equipment.
 After WALKMAN, they came to listen to music outside with earphones, which was an epoch-making change.

 Concept rather than function

 The director of SONY understood simplicity, story, or conceptual necessity was much more important than function or convenience.
-We are basically lazy and likely to avoid things difficult to understand.
+We are basically lazy and likely to avoid things difficult to understand, and we can understand the world only through coherence or stories.
 Canadian World was built by personal preference in the Japanese small local town.
 It may be destined to collapse because there was not the remotest connection with Canada.
-On the contrary, our business is so simple.
-What we do is a necessary consequence.
-We’re surrounded by the beautiful mountains of Hokkaido, and make wooden furniture sourced from the rich forests.

 Shungo Ijima